fangninghe/brahmbhatt_spandan_spring17/final/README.md

 > * **WORKSITE**: City and State information of the foreign worker's intended area of employment.
 > * **lon**: longitude of the Worksite.
 > * **lat**: latitude of the Worksite.
+## Instructions of running my code
+> * Packages: pandas, matplotlib.pyplot, mpl_toolkits.basemap, seaborn.
+> * Big files: the downloaded data size is 469 MB, I used git LFS to upload it.
+But just in case some unexpected situaiton, the original download address is https://www.kaggle.com/nsharan/h-1b-visa.

 ## Analysis 1： Demonstrate the distribution of H1-B opportunities all over US by latitude and longitude.
 ### Data cleaning